 The navigation channel through Gordon Pass is part of a federal navigation project that includes an interior channel from Naples to Big Marco Pass.
-The USACE dredged the channel in 1962 with disposal of 230,000 cy of sandy material on Keewaydin Island, and the project history for this segment of shoreline can be seen in Table 17.
+The USACE dredged the channel in 1962 with disposal of 230,000 cy of sandy material on Keewaydin Island.
+The project history for this segment of shoreline can be seen in Table 17.
 Groins and armoring have been constructed to protect Gulf front development north of the inlet.
-Maintenance dredging has been conducted by the USACE about every seven years with beach quality dredged material placed on the beach 300 ft south of Gordon Pass extending approximately 4,000 ft south on Keewaydin Island.
+Maintenance dredging has been conducted by the USACE about every seven years, with beach quality dredged material placed on the beach 300 ft south of Gordon Pass, extending approximately 4,000 ft south on Keewaydin Island.

 After the 2003 maintenance dredging event, construction of the south jetty sand tightening project was completed.
 The project consisted of the following elements: (1) installing approximately 520 linear ft of steel sheet piling along the southern side of the existing jetty, (2) adding additional foundation materials consisting of bedding stone and geotextile composites, and (3) placing additional armor stone consisting of individual units weighing between approximately one and four tons each as necessary to achieve design elevations.
 Top elevations of the tightened structure range between approximately -2 ft NGVD and +5 ft NGVD.
 Approximately 800 ft of the jetty was sand tightened.
 The jetty sustained minor damage during the passage of Hurricane Wilma in October 2005 and was repaired during the summer of 2006.
 Maintenance dredging of approximately 48,000 cy of sand was conducted in early 2010.
 The sand was placed onto the northern end of Keewaydin Island.
-Maintenance dredging of Gordon Pass in 2016 included dredging the navigation channel across the ebb shoal and 2 additional cuts within the flood shoal placing approximately 73,000 cy of sand south of the inlet along the north Keewaydin Island shoreline.
+Maintenance dredging of Gordon Pass in 2016 included dredging the navigation channel across the ebb shoal and 2 additional cuts within the flood shoal and placing approximately 73,000 cy of sand south of the inlet along the north Keewaydin Island shoreline.
+Maintenance dredging in 2020 placed approximately 87,000 cy of sand south of the inlet.

-Due to the ongoing erosion impacts to the beach downdrift of Gordon Pass between R-90 and R-94, in 2012, two additional segmented breakwaters with detached low profile rock groins were construed south of the three T-groins.
+Due to the ongoing erosion impacts to the beach downdrift of Gordon Pass between R-90 and R-94, in 2012 two additional segmented breakwaters with detached low profile rock groins were constructed south of the three T-groins.
 These structures were built in a transition zone between the T-groins to the north and the sand bypassing attachment region to the south between R-93 and R-94.
 The dredging of the Gordon Pass Federal Navigation Channel between 1962 and 2016 has placed over 1.1 million cy of sandy material along the northern end of Keewaydin Island.
-The next anticipated dredging event of Gordon Pass is 2022.
+The next anticipated dredging event of Gordon Pass is in 2023.
+The USACE initiated an inlet study in 2020 to determine the best strategies for bypassing sand to the adjacent beaches.